amyslitskaya/mkdocs_project_work_gdocs/static_site/project/docs/format-text.md

 It is required to select the text you want to change before formatting the text.

-**To format the text in Google Docs**:
+**To format the text in Google Docs change the following options**:

-- Change the font.
+- Font.
-- Change the font size.
+- Font size.
-- Change the font type.
+- Font type.
-- Change the text color.
+- Text color.
-- Change the highlight color.
+- Highlight color.

-**To change the font**:
+**To change font**:

 1. Click **Font**.